cloudflare/cloudflare-docs/products/pages/src/content/migrations/migrating-from-github-pages.md

 # Migrating from GitHub Pages

 This tutorial shows how to migrate an existing [GitHub Pages site using Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) to Cloudflare Pages.
-Jekyll has been one of the most popular static site generators used with GitHub Pages, and migrating it to Cloudflare Pages only takes a few steps.
+Jekyll has been one of the most popular static site generators used with GitHub Pages, and migrating your GitHub Pages site to Cloudflare Pages will take a few short steps.

 This tutorial will guide you through: